Welcome back to Bamburgh Castle, England’s finest coastal fortress. We are open daily from 10.00am to 5.00pm with last admission at 4.00pm

 Dog (grounds only) £0.00

-PARKING IS NOT INCLUDED IN THE ADMISSION PRICE AND MUST BE PURCHASED SEPERATELY
+PARKING IS NOT INCLUDED IN THE ADMISSION PRICE AND MUST BE PURCHASED SEPARATELY

 As we are opening with reduced visitor numbers for social distancing, advance pre-booked tickets are recommended.
 Tickets will be available to purchase on the gate, subject to availability.